Keep up to date

 Wheels and Tyres

 The 13" wheels, finished in white with chrome hub caps, enhance the car’s classic appeal.
-During our visit, the wheels appeared well cared for, with no obvious damage to any of the hubs, though we did notice some minor peeling on the white paint.
+During our visit, the wheels appeared well cared for, with no obvious damage to any of the hubs, though we did notice some minor peeling on the white paint - an easy improvement.

-The wheels are fitted with Aptany Harmonic tyres, which also appear to be in great condition, with a good amount of tread remaining and no visible cracking or signs of ageing.
-The tyres are dated 2019.
+The wheels are fitted with Aptany Harmonic tyres, which also appear to be in good condition, with a decent amount of tread remaining and no visible cracking or signs of ageing - the tyres are dated 2019.

 Bodywork

-The bodywork of this Herald 1200 is in great condition, with all panel gaps appearing to align well and as you would expect for a '60s Herald.
+The bodywork of this Herald is in very good condition, with all panel gaps appearing to align well and as you would expect for a '60s Herald.
 During our visit, we did not spot any significant damage, though we noticed two fine cracks around the offside bonnet catch and a small area of bubbling.
 Additionally, there is a minor parking dent on the nearside door.

 We have provided detailed observations through our high-resolution images and videos.
 Please take the time to review all media files for a comprehensive view of what is on offer and to assess the car's condition for yourself.